Graduate and postgraduate study

 Special Circumstances or changes in your situation – Special Applications

 Special circumstances or changes in your situation may require you to take an extended break from your studies, make it impossible for you to study full-time or cause you to require further time for the submission of your Thesis or your Thesis Proposal.
-The College of Arts can help you with the following applications:
+The Faculty of Arts can help you with the following applications:

 Change enrolment status to Part-time/Full-time

 (Note, applications can be backdated to an earlier date if special circumstances warrant it.
 However, you should seek advice as early as possible.)

 Extension: Master thesis proposal

 Should a change of supervisors occur any time after your Thesis Proposal has been accepted by the Dean, a new Supervision Agreement must be signed by you, your new supervisory team, the Head of School/Department or Programme Co-ordinator, and be approved by the Dean.
 To arrange this, please use the form below and submit it to the Faculty of Arts: